Nicotine Anonymous: The Program and The Tools

 For those groups that offer lists, the customary etiquette is to call during the day or early evening.
 Even calls at unusual hours are forgiven if you are in urgent need of support to maintain your abstinence.
 Some groups also include e-mail addresses.

-Our literature includes several pamphlets, and the books: Nicotine Anonymous: The Book, Nicotine Anonymous Newcomer’s Booklet, Nicotine Anonymous Step Study Workbook, Our Path To Freedom, 90 Days, 90 Ways (daily meditations), A Year of Miracles (daily meditations), and The Twelve Traditions (booklet).
+Our literature includes several pamphlets, and the books: Nicotine Anonymous: The Book, Nicotine Anonymous Newcomer’s Booklet, Nicotine Anonymous Step Study Workbook, Our Path To Freedom, 90 Days, 90 Ways (daily meditations), A Year of Miracles (daily meditations), Reflections on Freedom -Daily Meditations on the Steps Of Recovery (daily meditations), Sponsorship in Nicotine Anonymous, and The Twelve Traditions (booklet).
 These materials have been written by recovering nicotine users who have volunteered their services.
 All literature with the Nicotine Anonymous logo was approved at Nicotine Anonymous World Services Conferences.
 The pamphlets cover a variety of issues and help to explain aspects of this program.
 Nicotine Anonymous: The Book includes the section called “Our Story”, a Questionnaire, and a full text about each of the Twelve Steps and Twelve Traditions.
 Our Path To Freedom contains the stories of members who offer their experience with nicotine and recovery.
+Sponsorship in Nicotine Anonymous has members’ varied experiences with sponsorship for each member to find what works for them.

 Newcomers are encouraged to read as much of the literature as interests them.
 We have found that rereading the literature at a different stage of our abstinence and recovery can sometimes strike a new chord within us and provide new insights.
 All our literature and materials can be purchased from our website’s Store.
-Literature translations from members are available on our website (click on flags on homepage).
+Member-translated pamphlets can be accessed to read using language links on our home page.
+Printed copies of member-translated pamphlets and books can be purchased at our website's Store.

 Sponsors are members who are committed to abstinence and are willing to share their experience on a one-to-one basis.
 They live the Twelve Steps to the best of their ability.
 Sponsors act as a guide in the physical, emotional, and spiritual aspects of recovery up to the level of their experience.
-A sponsor passes along that which he/she has received from others in the program and finds this as the best way to keep his/her gift of recovery.
+A sponsor passes along that which they have received from others in the program and finds this as the best way to keep their gift of recovery.

 To find a sponsor you can approach someone you believe has what you need to help you achieve ongoing abstinence.
 After several meetings, if you have not successfully arranged for a sponsor, talk with your chairperson.
-He or she may be able to suggest someone to sponsor you.
+They may be able to suggest someone to sponsor you.
 Temporary sponsorships are sometimes arranged.
-Each person decides for him/herself.
+Each person decides for themself.
 E-mail sponsors may also be arranged when available for those without access to traditional sponsors.

 Carrying the message of freedom from nicotine to nicotine users who still suffer is the basic purpose of our Fellowship.
 We look for ways to inform people that Nicotine Anonymous is available.
 However, we remain mindful that this is a program of attraction, not promotion.
 We do not try to persuade people, only to inform them.
 Any service, no matter how small, that helps reach a fellow sufferer adds to the quality of our own recovery.